Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 ## Viewing Results in Splunk
 Duration: 5

 This section guides you through setting up Splunk Enterprise to view the output from the Snowflake TEMPO project.
+This step is optional and intended for users who want a visuaizatrion of the output.
 For this demo we used a trial account on Splunk and we import the results of Tempo as CSV.
 In a production use case you will use the Snowflake Splunk connector.

 ### Prerequisites
 - An Amazon EC2 instance running Amazon Linux or another compatible Linux distribution